skoppe/spasm/README.md

 Spasm is a library to develop single page applications in D that compile to webassembly.

-It contains bindings to the most commonly used web apis, including the dom, fetch, audio, and webgl api.
+It contains bindings to the most commonly used web apis, including the dom, fetch, audio, and webgl.

 As well as a small but powerful SPA framework, which includes CSS.
 Yes.
 CSS-in-wasm.